 - Tap Water is not generally drinkable.

-- Gas is not allowed in all but three condos.
+- Gas is not allowed in virtually all condos in Thailand nowadays

 - If you need a dedicated internet line you will need to sign up for a minimum of six months (paid up front)

 - House / Condo Management fees are generally included in the list price.